United Bank Limited: International Operations

 The bank also maintains a direct presence in the United Arab Emirates, Bahrain, and Qatar, with 9 branches spread across major cities.
 In the United Kingdom, UBL functioned through its subsidiary, UBL UK, which is regulated by the Prudential Regulation Authority and the Financial Conduct Authority.
-In July 2024, UBL sold its entire stake in the subsidiary to Bestway Group for USD 32.6 million.
+In July 2024, UBL sold its entire stake in the subsidiary to Bestway Group for US$32.6 million.

 Historically, UBL has had operations in various other countries, including the United States, Switzerland, and Oman.
 However, over time, the bank has streamlined its international operations, focusing on markets with significant Pakistani expatriate populations and strategic business opportunities.

 Corporate and Investment Banking

 Corporate Banking

-UBL's corporate banking division, headquartered in Karachi with offices in Lahore, Islamabad, Faisalabad and Multan, provides firms working capital solutions, trade financing and medium to long term loans.
+UBL's corporate banking division, headquartered in Karachi with offices in Lahore, Islamabad, Faisalabad and Multan, provides firms working capital solutions, trade financing and medium to long-term loans.
 The bank's integrated approach ensures that the corporate banking division has cross-departmental expertise from their transaction, investment, treasury, and Islamic banking teams.

 In May 2023, UBL advanced its digital banking capabilities by implementing the Temenos Corporate Loan Origination solution, aiming to streamline the corporate lending process, encompassing loan initiation, credit approval management, risk assessment, and collateral management.